opengamedata/ogd-core/src/ogd/games/BLOOM/README.md

 ### **policy_unlocked**

 When a new policy type is unlocked for the player's counties.
-TODO : renamed this event

 #### Event Data